 Therefore tax paid on sale within the state can be claimed against tax paid on sale outside the state under the GST system.
 The current tax system lacks this advantage.

 Under GST many state-level taxes will be subsumed.
-These are the State VAT, Central Sales Tax, Luxury Tax, Entry Tax (all forms), Entertainment and Amusement Tax (except when levied by the local bodies), Taxes on advertisements, Purchase Tax, Taxes on lotteries, betting and gambling, State Surcharges and cesses so far as they relate to supply of goods and services.
+These are the State VAT, Central Sales Tax, Luxury Tax, Entry Tax (all forms), Entertainment and Amusement Tax (except when levied by the local bodies), Taxes on advertisements, Purchase Tax, Taxes on lotteries, betting and gambling, State Surcharges and cesses so far as they relate to the supply of goods and services.
 It also replaces taxes levied and collected by the center.

 As a consumer you must know GST doesn’t only imply reducing of prices, there are some goods that may increase.
 These are tobacco goods, Commercial vehicles such as trucks, mobile phone calls may get costlier as service tax will go up, textile and branded jewelry may become costlier!